On strict ranking by pairwise comparisons: Preliminaries

-In a Lie theoric viewpoint \cite{KN}, $\R_+^*$ is called an Abelian Lie group, due to the smoothness of the multiplication operation.
-Its tangent space at $1$ is called its Lie algebra, and in this case the Lie algebra can be identified with $\R.$ The exponential map $\exp: \R \rightarrow \R_+^* $ is here a (smooth) diffeomorphism.
-Now, following \cite{Ma2018-1,Ma2018-3}, let $n$ be the dimension of the PC matrices under consideration, and let us consider the $n-$simplex
+From a Lie theory perspective, \( \mathbb{R}_+^* \) is an Abelian Lie group, and its tangent space at \( 1 \) corresponds to its Lie algebra, which can be identified with \( \mathbb{R} \).
+The exponential map \( \exp: \mathbb{R} \to \mathbb{R}_+^* \) is a smooth diffeomorphism.
+In the context of quantum gravity and Yang-Mills theory, the minimization of the distance between holonomies and \( 1 \) is of interest.
+We apply these concepts to pairwise comparisons by considering the logarithmic transformation.
+This approach is described in \cite{Ma2018-1,Ma2018-3}.